microsoft/qsharp-runtime/src/QirRuntime/README.md

 Conventions not covered by .clang-format and .clang-tidy:

+- fields of a class/struct must be placed at the top of the class/struct definition;
 - must use `this` to access class and struct members: `this->fooBar`;
 - early returns from guard checks at the beginning of a function are allowed, early returns in all other cases are discouraged;
 - should have one interface declaration per header and prefix the file name with 'I': `IFooBar.hpp`.